watertap-org/watertap/docs/background/what_is_proteuslib.rst

 * **Multi-hierarchical** – ProteusLib provides models with multiple levels of detail thereby allowing a user to select the appropriate relationships and computational demand for their application
 * **Customizable** – ProteusLib allows users to modify the standard models or create custom models to suit their needs
 * **IDAES Capabilities** – ProteusLib includes the advantages of the `IDAES Platform <https://idaes-pse.readthedocs.io/en/stable/user_guide/why_idaes.html>`_.
 These advantages include: 1) an equation-oriented approach, which greatly benefits simulation and optimization-based analyses by supporting linear, non-linear, and mixed-integer problems as well as providing access to highly efficient derivative-based solvers; and 2) support for advanced capabilities like dynamics, parameter estimation, conceptual design, surrogate modeling, and uncertainty quantification
-* **Open Source** – all ProteusLib code is made freely available for use, modification, and redistribution.
+* **Open-source** – all ProteusLib code is made freely available for use, modification, and redistribution.
 ProteusLib's license is located :ref:`here<license:License Agreement>`.